Skip to main content

 “I always felt they would be very noticeable and immediately make me look and feel really old, but that's not the case at all.
 Mine are pretty tiny and barely noticeable,” said one NCOA hearing aid survey respondent.

-Read through our Hearing Aid Buyers Guide for more hearing aid shopping tips.
+Read through hearing aid reviews and our Hearing Aid Buyers Guide for more shopping tips.

 Top hearing aid features to consider

 There are many features to consider when shopping for hearing aids, but a few stand out from the pack.
 In our February 2025 survey of 300 hearing aid users, sound quality was the number one most important thing shoppers wanted in a hearing aid, followed close behind by affordability.
-Here’s what else you should consider:
+When looking for the best hearing aids for seniors, here’s what else you should consider:

 • Ease of use